Nooooolan/Nooooolan/README.md

-### Hi, my name is Nolan
+### 👋 Hi, my name is Nolan

 - 🌍 I'm based in Shenzhen China
+- 🌱 I’m currently learning Swift

 <!--
 **Nooooolan/Nooooolan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.